Obarun/66/doc/66-frontend.md

     BlockPrivileges =
     ````

-* note: For code simplicity and rapidity, setting e.g. `key = T` is strictly equivalent to `key = True` or `key = TRUE` as the parser only check the first letter of the string value.
+* note: For code simplicity and rapidity, setting e.g. `key = T` is strictly equivalent to `key = True` or `key = TRUE` as the parser only checks the first letter of the string value.

 ### Section [Main]